 While the content we create contains practical learning techniques it’s also about freeing the imagination of the audience and encouraging participation.

-Our 2014 and 2015 project Ten Pieces was the centre piece of a nationwide BBC initiative to inspire and involve primary school children in classical music.
+Our 2014, 2015 and 2017 project Ten Pieces was the centre piece of a nationwide BBC initiative to inspire and involve school children in classical music.

 Our work has been broadcast in; cinemas, on TV, online and as part of more in-depth digital content formats.

 In 2013 and 2015 we were awarded the BAFTA for the Children’s Company of the Year.